 – A yellow flag is a warning, you need to slow down and prepare to stop should the track be blocked.
 Passing is forbidden when yellow flags are present.
 Be cautious and you will be able to avoid accidents.

-– When lapped be considerate and let the leaders through as soon as it is safe to do so.
+– A Blue flag is shown when you are being lapped by the race leaders.
+Be considerate and let the leaders through as soon as it is safe to do so.
 Drive your race, by all means, but if you can help the leaders please do so.
 Most importantly, always be predictable and make your intentions clear.

 - An acceptable ping is a requirement.
 Race control reserve the right to remove drivers whose ping will make them a hazard on track.